home-assistant/home-assistant.io/source/_integrations/update.mqtt.markdown

   type: integer
   default: 0
 release_summary:
   description: Summary of the release notes or changelog.
-This is not suitable for long changelogs but merely suitable for a short excerpt update description of max 255 characters.
+This is suitable a brief update description of max 255 characters.
   required: false
   type: string
 release_url: